ripple-alpha/ripple-alpha-lib/docs/index.md

 ---- | ---- | -----------
 address | [address](#address) | Address of an account to use as point-of-view.
 (This affects which unfunded offers are returned.) orderbook | object | The order book to get.
-*orderbook.* base | object | A currency-counterparty pair, or just currency if it's XRP *orderbook.* counter | object | A currency-counterparty pair, or just currency if it's XRP options | object | *Optional* Options to determine what to return.
+*orderbook.* base | object | A currency-counterparty pair, or just currency if it's XLA *orderbook.* counter | object | A currency-counterparty pair, or just currency if it's XLA options | object | *Optional* Options to determine what to return.
 *options.* ledgerVersion | integer | *Optional* Return the order book as of this historical ledger version.
 *options.* ledgerVersion | string | *Optional* Return the order book as of this historical ledger version.